 Capacity: 500GB | Interface: M.2 PCIe | Sequential IO: 3,400/2,300MB/s read/write | Random IO: 370K/450K IOPS read/write

-At PC Gamer, we've reached a point where spinning disc drives are simply not worth our time.
+At PC Gamer, we've reached a point where spinning disc drives are simply not worth our time (at least for your OS drive).
 If you’ve never used an SSD-powered system before, the difference between running on an SSD and HDD is like night and day.
 We consider it an essential part of any gaming PC.

 For this build, you have a couple of choices.
-If you want to save money, the Crucial MX500 500GB is a slower SATA drive that's still more than fast enough for gaming—it's our pick for the best budget SSD.
+If you want to save money, the Samsung 860 Evo and Crucial MX500 500GB are slower SATA drive that are still more than fast enough for gaming—both rank high in our best SSD guide.
 But SATA is old school, and with a new build we felt it was time to step up to a higher performance M.2 NVMe drive.

 If you want more capacity, an alternative would be to drop down to a 240-256GB SSD and then grab a larger 1-3TB HDD ($50~$75).
 With some games now hitting the 100GB mark, even a 500GB SSD can get full fast, so a larger HDD picks up the slack in that regard.
 Or you could just grab a 1TB SATA SSD for twice the capacity and still plenty of performance, if you don't mind the slight drop in speed and the additional wires in your overall aesthetic.

 Here's our guide to the best SSD for gaming in 2019.